 Laura Latimer creates artworks that explore our ever-growing footprint on the planet and the impact of human construction on biological systems.
-She established her full-time studio practice in 2012, focusing primarily on sculpture and large-scale installation work.
+Her studio practice focuses on sculpture, large-scale installation, and experimental photography.

-Returning to school after years spent in the corporate world, Laura earned her BFA in 2005 from Texas State University.
-She has constructed site-specific installations for public, non-profit, and traditional art spaces including Austin City Hall, Cloud Tree Gallery in Austin, and Box 13 ArtSpace in Houston, and Clamp Light Gallery in San Antonio.
+Returning to school after years of corporate employment, Laura earned her BFA in 2005 from Texas State University.
+She has constructed site-specific installations for public, non-profit, and traditional art spaces including Austin City Hall, Box 13 ArtSpace in Houston, and Clamp Light Gallery in San Antonio.
 Her artworks have been exhibited at the Illinois State Museum, Fort Wayne Museum of Art, IN, and throughout Texas.
-Most recently, she was selected by Dimension Gallery as a 2019/2020 Fellowship Artist, completed a Hinge Arts Residency in Fergus Falls, MN, and in June, will have work featured in Intersectionality of Inquiry, an exhibition of installation artists curated by Sarah Castillo at Clamp Light Gallery in San Antonio.
+Most recently, she created environmental work for Northern-Southern Gallery’s No Outlet and opened her second solo exhibition as a Dimension Gallery Fellowship Artist.
 Laura currently lives and works in Austin, Texas.

 SELECT EVENTS & EXHIBITIONS

 2021 TO > TOO > TOOO, temporary art curated by Northern-Southern Gallery, Austin TX

 2020 No Outlet, temporary outdoor art curated by Northern-Southern Gallery

 2020 On the Plight of the Primrose, site-specific installation, Dimension Gallery, Austin TX

 2019 Intersectionality of Inquiry, Clamp Light Gallery, San Antonio TX